steadybit/action-kit/docs/action-api.md

   value and is usually the correct setting for all actions of kind "Attack".
 - `"quantityRestriction": "ExactlyOne"` - The user must select exactly one target.
 The restriction will be validated as soon as you start the experiment.
 - `"quantityRestriction": "All"` - The user needs to define the target selection, but the Steadybit ui will not show the randomization part, e.g. `50%`.

+#### Default Blast Radius

+The default blast radius is set to 100%.
+All targets specified by the query will be used.
+The action can define a different default blast radius, like "use a single target".
+The user can always adjust the blast radius in the experiment editor.
+Only relevant for `"quantityRestriction": "None"`.

+#### Missing Query Selection

+If the user does not provide a target selection, the action can decide how to proceed.
+The following values are supported:
+- `"missingQuerySelection": "include_none"` - default - No targets will be included, the experiment will be invalid.
+- `"missingQuerySelection": "include_all"` - default - All available targets will be included, the experiment will be valid and all targets will be used if no blast radius is limiting the selection.

 ### Time Control